-As myself and our Managing Partner Hassan Ramay attended Oracle Open World last week, we both agreed that their slogan was completely accurate as the “ultimate cloud experience.”
+As myself and our Managing Partner Hassan Ramay attended Oracle Open World to enhance oracle PLM solutions last week, we both agreed that their slogan was completely accurate as the “ultimate cloud experience.”
 The venue and surrounding area of the Moscone Center in San Francisco was beautiful.
 The conference was well laid out, clean and overall pleasant.
 We look forward to not only attending but sponsoring this event next year.
 Hope to see you there!

 This year there were 1,700 events in total and basically anything you wanted to know about the Cloud was there.
 Even with all of the events and attendees, there was a lot of room to interact and network with people.